Semantically Guided Dynamic Visual Prototype Refinement for Compositional Zero-Shot Learning: Methodology

-By now we have found that our architecture coincides with the multi-path paradigm proposed by \cite{Huang2024Troika}.
-However, the two additional branches we have here are designed to promote efficient learning of visual prototypes later on.
+These auxiliary losses $\mathcal{L}_s$ and $\mathcal{L}_o$ drive $D^s$ and $D^o$ to retain information specific to states and objects, thereby providing controllable factors for compositions.
+Up to this point, we have found that our architecture aligns with the three-path paradigm proposed by~\cite{Huang2024Troika}.
+However, the two additional branches here are explicitly aimed at promoting efficient compositional learning of visual prototypes later on, as the instance-level state and object visual features are used to update the visual prototypes of compositions.